ucldc/nuxeo-extent-stats/README.md

 docker compose -f compose-dev.yaml up
 ```

 You can of course run `extentstats.py` locally (not in Docker).
-See `env.local.example` what env vars need to be set.
+See `env.local.example` for what env vars need to be set.